 (2) Where the Commissioner performs a function under subsection (1), the Commissioner shall forthwith deliver the licence or triennial certificate or the renewed triennial certificate, as the case may be, to the applicant.

-[(3) deleted]

 [Section 34A inserted by No. 55 of 2004 s.
 1087; amended by No. 58 of 2010 s.
 144 and 176.]

 34B.
-Suspension of licence by State Administrative Tribunal
+SAT may suspend licence in some cases

 (1) Where the State Administrative Tribunal makes an order against a licensee and payment is not made in accordance with the order or the order is otherwise not complied with or is breached, the State Administrative Tribunal may suspend the licence until the payment is made, or for such period or upon such event occurring as the State Administrative Tribunal thinks fit.